 As a key binding agent in concrete and mortar, cement is extensively used in the United States construction industry in residential, non-residential, and public works building projects.
-As of 2020, there were 98 cement production facilities located across the country, including two in Puerto Rico.
-Cement production in the U.S. amounted to an estimated 90 million metric tons in 2020.
-That year, Texas, Missouri, California, and Florida were the leading states in terms of cement production.
+As of 2021, there were 98 cement production facilities located across the country, including two located in Puerto Rico.
+Cement production in the U.S. amounted to an estimated 92 million metric tons in 2021.
+Texas, Missouri, California, and Florida were the leading states in terms of cement production in 2021, having accounted for almost 44 percent of U.S. cement produced that year.

 Cement’s link to the U.S. economy